 These cycling shoes struck a balance between stiffness and roomy comfort for us, but we were surprised the toe box felt so hard because it created a few issues with comfort during uphill resistance climbs.

 Great news for Peloton lovers – the Peloton bike and shoes make the perfect couple, and we couldn’t wait to take them for a spin.
 Oddly enough, we found the shoes a bit tricky to clip in and out of.
 But, after a couple of attempts, we were in (and out again after), and ready to ride.

 As mentioned, the ratchet clip took a few goes to nail, but the system is easy to use once you’ve had some practice, and it provided just enough security around our feet.
-We prefer this to the laces on the Rapha cycling shoes (opens in new tab) or velcro straps of the Venzo cycling shoe and found it similar to our beloved BOA-dial system on the Santic shoes (opens in new tab).
+We prefer this to the laces on the Rapha cycling shoes or velcro straps of the Venzo, and found it similar to our beloved BOA-dial system on the Santic offering.